Format and Publication Schedule

 We give preference to work submitted by practitioners of the Work That Reconnects, including writings by practitioners that have been translated into English.
 We especially seek poems appropriate for use in workshops.

 Length: for essays or interviews: 500 to 2000 words.

-Submit at least two months prior to expected publication date to [email protected] The editorial team will review your submission and decide whether it fits our criteria as well as the theme of the upcoming issue.
+Submit at least two months prior to expected publication date by emailing an editable document to: [email protected].
+The editorial team will review your submission and decide whether it fits our criteria as well as the theme of the upcoming issue.
 In some cases, we may suggest publishing your piece in a later issue that has a more closely related theme.

 - One of our editors will communicate with you with requests for any changes or revisions needed.